ropod-project/black-box/README.md

 A. Mitrevski, S. Thoduka, A. Ortega Sáinz, M. Schöbel, P. Nagel, P. G. Plöger, and E. Prassler, "Deploying Robots in Everyday Environments: Towards Dependable and Practical Robotic Systems," in 29th International Workshop on Principles of Diagnosis (DX), Warsaw, Poland, 2018

-which have however evolved in a few respects since that paper was published.
+which have, however, evolved in a few respects since that paper was published.

 ### Data Format